Graham Coxon: Transcopic and other contributions

 Coxon has also produced albums by Mower and Assembly Line People Programme from his Transcopic label.

 In 2013, Coxon was involved in a musical project where artists re-recorded the classic Beatles album Please Please Me.
 He recorded the song "Baby It's You" live as part of a 10-hour recording session hosted by BBC Radio 2 to mark the 50th anniversary of a challenge set by recording company EMI to The Beatles to record a whole studio album in one session.

 In February 2019, Coxon became involved with the writing process of the Duran Duran album Future Past, which reached No.3 on the UK Album Charts and No.1 on the UK Independent charts.
-He told the UK Independent Newspaper that Duran Duran are "All really nice and they’re not, as individuals, dissimilar to Blur."
+He told the UK Independent Newspaper that Duran Duran are "All really nice and they're not, as individuals, dissimilar to Blur."
 Coxon performed with Duran Duran at the 2021 Billboard Awards Show.

+In 2020, Coxon featured on Bastille’s song "What You Gonna Do???", the lead single from their EP, Goosebumps.

-In 2025, Coxon contributed both vocals and guitar on 2 songs (Fun People and Ad Astra) on Ash's Ad Astra album.
+In 2025, Coxon contributed both vocals and guitar on two songs (Fun People and Ad Astra) on Ash's Ad Astra album.
+He performed with folk musicians Jon Wilks and Eliza Carthy at the Life & Songs of Martin Carthy tribute concert in London.
+He later recorded a version of “Scarborough Fair” with Wilks at Green Note in Camden.